Vegan Chocolate Award Winners

 Plant-based foods are sustainable, healthy eating, good for you and good for the planet.
 The growing number of Vegan Food Awards show how tasty and true to form plant-based foods can be.

+“The sheer variety of vegan chocolate available now shows how we really do not need animal products to make amazing luxurious foods.
+This is true of all our awards, and we are raising the profile and the bar for vegan food producers, who are really stepping up to produce excellent quality goods” Claire Insley, Media Spokesperson for the Society said.

-The full list of winners is below and more information can be found at https://www.vegansociety.org.nz/the-nz-vegan-chocolate-awards/
+The full list of winners is below and more information can be found at https://vegansociety.org.nz/2023-nz-vegan-chocolate-awards/ and more information about the Awards is here at https://vegansociety.org.nz/vegan-chocolate-awards/

 SUPREME Award goes to two winners: